RoboticSJTU/Group_website/content/authors/wenjing/_index.md

   - Students
 ---

-John Doe is currently a studenent in RoPL, he is doing something.
-Previously he did something
+Wenjing Tang is currently a PHD student in RoPL.